markdoc/docs/pages/docs/nextjs.md

 ## Setup

-Let's get started!
 The first thing you'll need to do is install `next-markdoc` and add it to your project's config.

 1. From the working directory for you project, run this command to install the `next-markdoc` package:
    ```bash